 Finally, she emphasized the benefits of the new computers, explaining that they would solve issues stemming from the department’s current technology.

-“Beighley did a number of things well,” explains Stacy Trisler, a marketing lecturer at UWL.
+“Beighley did a number of things well,” explains.
 “She listened for cues in what the buyer was telling her and addressed those needs in her sales pitch.
 She also found commonality with the buyer — things like, ‘Oh, I see you have a picture of you sailing in your office.
 I used to sail, too.’
 It’s all about relationships and how well you build that rapport.”

 Connecting with clients is a whole lot easier, though, when the client is an actual person.
 Trisler says the task of selling to AI has its drawbacks and benefits.

 “You lose some of the body language stuff and the ability to connect as easily, but it’s a nice simulation,” she says.
 It’s also a good learning experience for aspiring salespeople, who are entering a field in which more and more deals are being made virtually.